chnm/thatcamp-org/wp-content/plugins/bbpress-notify-nospam/readme.txt

 Text Domain: bbpress_notify
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: 1.15.11
+Stable tag: 1.16
+Requires PHP: 5.3
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VLQU2MMXKB6S2

 == Description ==
-This is a modification of the original bbPress-Notify plugin, after several failed attempts to contact the author requesting that he add the no-spam code to it.
+This is started as a fork of the original bbPress-Notify plugin, after several failed attempts to contact the author requesting that he add the no-spam code to it.
 I don't like spam.
 Do you?

-This plugin integrates into bbPress and sends a notification via e-mail when new topics or replies are posted.
+It integrates into bbPress and sends notifications via e-mail when new topics or replies are posted.
 It is fully configurable in the bbPress settings.

-= Settings include =
+= Features include =

+ * Send notifications in HTML, Plain text, or Multipart format, with full image support.
  * Override bbPress' core subscription messages with your own;
  * Set Notification recipient roles for new topics;
  * Set Notification recipient roles for new replies;